shawzu/subworld-network/README.md

 # Subworld Network

 Core infrastructure for the Subworld decentralized network.
+(DHT Kamdemlia like)

 ## Installation